 include the rainwater tank, dimensions and point of discharge of overflow from the rainwater tank and details of any pump required to provide water to the toilets, clothes washer and/or any other fixture identified in the BASIX certificate.

+Item h is only relevant to the Stage 2 Construction Certificate (Buildings A and C).

 15. Amended Geotechnical Report